 - 1. Use equipment as designed to be used. - 2.
 Ask permission to enter the building during recess. - 3.
 No tackle football or any other unnecessary roughness. - 4.
 No jumping or flipping out of swings. - 5.
 No bouncing others off the teeter-totters. - 6.
-No standing up on the merry-go-round. - 7.
-Get permission before going outside of fence. - 8.
-No bats, baseballs, or softballs (tennis balls may be used). - 9.
-No kicking balls against the wall. - 10.
-Stay away from classroom windows. - 11.
-Kickball is only allowed on Fridays.
-Follow regular baseball rules.
+Get permission before going outside of fence. - 7.
+No bats, baseballs, or softballs (tennis balls may be used). - 8.
+No kicking balls against the wall. - 9.
+Stay away from classroom windows.